 - Chistes/Jokes: both authentic and translated comics and links

 - Recetas/Recipes: a growing list of recipes

 - Archived Links: links that students have seen in class

 - Yearbook: photo slideshows

-- Monthly Updates: a look at the curriculum in an easy-to-read, narrative form
+- Newsletters: a look at the curriculum in an easy-to-read, narrative form

 - PK-5 Spanish: a look at the curriculum in an easy-to-read, narrative form, with links from previous years of pics, videos, and articles students have seen in class and may want to revisit at home